 The increase in high-quality protein intake with all of the essential amino acids and bioavailable nutrients will likely be an improvement from diets based on ultra-processed foods rich in refined carbohydrates and sugar.
 Other low-carb diets, like the paleo diet, often see similar improvements.

 Unfortunately, we have no long-term research to conclude the impact of the carnivore diet on our health and any potential side effects.

 It’s possible that humans could be healthy on a carnivore diet as the human body is highly robust and resilient.

 However, there’s a difference between what’s possible and what’s optimum.

 Any diet restricting entire food groups (like the keto diet) can be problematic for your health and wellness and lead to an increased risk for certain micronutrient deficiencies and health conditions.

-It’s likely that to reach optimum health, a diet based on animal and plant foods is the best bet to ensure we’re providing our bodies with everything they need to survive and thrive.
+It’s likely that to reach optimum health, a diet based on animal and plant foods is the best bet to ensure we provide our bodies with everything they need to survive and thrive.

 If you’d like to try a way of eating that doesn’t exclude entire food groups, click here for an NHS-trusted meal plan.